-As a part of the District's BACT Policy (publicly available at https://www.valleyair.org/busind/pto/bact/bactidx.htm), District staff maintain a BACT Clearinghouse, updated and published quarterly, that includes available control technologies and operation methods that meet one of the following conditions:
+As a part of the District's BACT Policy, District staff maintain a BACT Clearinghouse, updated and published quarterly, that includes available control technologies and operation methods that meet one of the following conditions:

 - A. The control technologies or operation methods have been achieved in practice for an emissions unit and class of source; or - B. Are contained in any SIP approved by the EPA for an emissions unit category and class of source; or - C. Are any other emission limitation or control technique, including process and equipment changes of basic or control equipment, found to be technologically feasible for such class or category of sources or for a specific source.